root-project/jsroot/docs/JSROOT.md

    - dsize - use volume size as rendering order
    - ddflt - let three.js to calculate rendering order

+In the URL string several global settings can be changed:

+   - geosegm - grads per segment is cylindrical shapes, default is 6
+   - geocomp - compress results of composite shape production, default is true

 It is possible to display only part of geometry model.
 For instance, one could select sub-item like: